kelsoko1/Rica/rica-landing/server/README.md

 - **Device Discovery**: Automatically discover devices on your network
 - **Device Management**: Connect to, monitor, and manage devices from a single interface
 - **Data Collection**: Collect security telemetry and system information from connected devices
-- **Integration with OpenCTI**: Feed device data into OpenCTI for threat intelligence analysis
+- **Integration with **: Feed device data into  for threat intelligence analysis
-- **Integration with OpenBAS**: Send device data to OpenBAS for security simulations
+- **Integration with **: Send device data to  for security simulations
 - **Real-time Monitoring**: Monitor device status and security events in real-time

 ### Security Features